-Intimate partner problem: CME/LE_IntimatePartnerProblem
+5.4.2 Intimate partner problem: CME/LE_IntimatePartnerProblem

-Definition: Problems with a current or former intimate partner appear to have contributed to the suicide or undetermined death.
+Problems with a current or former intimate partner appear to have contributed to the suicide or undetermined death.

-Discussion: Code as "Yes" if at the time of the incident the victim was experiencing problems with a current or former intimate partner, such as a divorce, break-up, argument, jealousy, conflict, or discord, and this appears to have contributed to the death.
+Code as "Yes" if at the time of the incident the victim was experiencing problems with a current or former intimate partner, such as a divorce, break-up, argument, jealousy, conflict, or discord, and this appears to have contributed to the death.

-- DEFINITION OF INTIMATE PARTNER: For all intimate partner-related variables intimate partner is defined as a current or former girlfriend/boyfriend, date, or spouse.
-This includes first dates, but DOES NOT include instances of sex/intimacy in exchange for money/goods.
+- Definition of Intimate Partner: - For all intimate partner-related variables intimate partner± is defined as a current or former girlfriend/boyfriend, dating partner, ongoing sexual partner, or spouse.
+It DOES NOT include instances of sex/intimacy in exchange for money/goods.
 There must be evidence of an intimate relationship (this does not apply to instances where there is simply attraction/infatuation between two individuals or in cases where one person is romantically interested in the other, but the feelings are not returned).
+The definition of intimate partner does not require sexual intimacy.
 This definition includes same-sex partners. - The burden of caring for an ill spouse or partner should NOT be coded as an intimate partner problem unless there is also evidence of relationship problems. - Phrases such as "victim was having relationship problems" can be assumed to indicate intimate partner problems.